What is Acupuncture?

 Cash and Bank transfer are acceptable.

-Please contact Ji for availabilities, which vary each week.
+Please contact Ji for availability, which could vary each week.